mikeovu/Mike-Portfolio-Site/content/posts/how-i-made-this/index.md

-## Download, Installing, and Using Hugo
+## Downloading, Installing, and Using Hugo

 <a href = "https://gohugo.io/"> Hugo</a> is a web framework for building static sites.

 ![Hugo](hugo.png)

-It's a great tool for people that don't have the patience for becoming experts in web design, html, and CSS.
+It's a great tool for people that don't have the patience for traditional web design.

 They have a ton of <a href = "https://themes.gohugo.io/">themes</a> to choose from.